andychanyien/imda-corpus-classification/README.md

 ## Problem Statement

 Speech recognition programmes have the ability to convert voice to text, mostly by building a Speech-To-Text (STT) model using Machine Learning.
 This type of STT programmes are commonly seen in smart phones or other websites which have speech-enabled inputs.
 However, **many of these "off-the-shelves" speech recognition programmes have difficulty recognising Singaporean accented English as they are not trained with Singaporean speeches.
-Furthermore, Singaporeans do not speak with one universal accent, making it even more challenging for speech recognition models.**
+Furthermore, Singaporeans from different ethnic group speak with different accents, making it even more challenging for speech recognition models.**

 I would like to find out if it is possible for machines to understand Singaporean accent.
-In data science terms, I wish to find out **how accurately can machine learning algorithms classify Singaporean-accented English** and the potential scaling it up as a business solution..
+In data science terms, I wish to find out **how accurately can machine learning algorithms classify Singaporean-accented English** and **whether it is feasible to scale it up as a solution for businesses.**

 To investigate this, a **multi-classification model** will be built, with a total of **5 classes**.
 The machine learning algorithm used will be mainly neural networks, consisting of a regular **Feedforward Neural Network, a Convolutional Neural Network (CNN) and Recurrent Neural Network (RNN).**